 For many the school year is jam-packed with activities.
-Even though we worry our children are over-scheduled, and we’re harried and exhausted chauffeuring them from activity to activity, we still do it.
-We don’t want them to miss out on any important activity, be it sports, music lessons, academic support, or play dates.
+Even though we worry our children are over-scheduled, we don’t want them to miss out on any important activity, be it sports, music lessons, academic support, or play dates.
 It’s all worthwhile, plus everyone else seems to be in the same place—deep into scheduled school-year activities.

 Which brings us to summer.
 Those lazy hazy days of summer.
 Should you even schedule anything for your child?
 I’m not sure “schedule” is the word I’d choose, but I do advise that parents try to “plan” or “craft” a rewarding summer for their child.

 Summer is usually not the time to work on improving weak academic skills, unless your child is far behind and the time is really needed to get them back on track.
 Even then, too much focus on academics can be bad for your child (unless that’s what they enjoy doing).
 They could burn-out, lose motivation and a love of learning altogether.
 So if you do need to get some academic skill tutoring done over the summer, be sure to plan fun, interest-driven things around it.